xy994/amazon-sagemaker-models/README.md

 2. For the instance type, pick `ml.t2.large` since our example dataset is small and we don’t intend on using GPUs inside the notebook.
 We're not planning to use Elastic Inference either, so you can leave the default of ‘None’.

 3. For the IAM role, select ‘Create a new role’ and select the options shown below for the role configuration.
-We need to access a specific S3 bucket, so specify `amazon-reviews-pds`.
+We need to access a specific S3 bucket, so specify the following:  `amazon-reviews-pds`

 ![Amazon SageMaker IAM Role](/img/sm-keras-1.png)